JAForbes/sum-type/readme.md

 Classes in Javascript are basically wasted syntax for functional programmers who tend to favour composition of static functions.
 We're not using `new` at all and `instanceof` checks are intentionally avoided to favour easy serialization.
 Essentially this library is just taking advantage of some syntax for its own needs.

-Its also completely opt in.
+It's also completely opt in.
 The specification is wide open.
 So even something like this (below) is completely valid:

 ```js
 function Maybe(){